walkthru/docusaurus-demo/walkthru/installing-walkthru/adding-preset.md

 center: 58
 ---

-You can add presets to your Docusaurus via the config file.
+You can add the WalkThru preset to Docusaurus via the config file.

 To do this, add another array to the `preset` property.

 The first element of this array is the preset name i.e. `docusarus-preset-walkthru`.
 The second element of the array is the options object.

 The two required options are: